 In a world that is kind of crazy and everyone trying to do their best to protect their family or their business, people rely on firearms.
 Safes help protect their valuables, hide their weapons, and serve many other purposes.
-However, we also enjoy technology and technology has extended itself to our gun safes in the form of biometric sensors that can read fingerprints.
-On the one hand, this may seem ideal because it allows you to skip remembering combinations or keeping up with a key, because your fingers are always with you, but you do kind of have to question whether it is a good idea or not.
+However, we also enjoy technology and technology have extended itself to our gun safes in the form of biometric sensors that can read fingerprints.
+On the one hand, this may seem ideal because it allows you to skip remembering combinations or keeping up with a key because your fingers are always with you, but you do kind of have to question whether it is a good idea or not.
 Do you know what to look for in a fingerprint gun safe?

 |Sentry Biometric Gun Safe||$160.00Amazon Buy Now|